3pillarlabs/ios-PDFexporter/ReadMe.md

 ## Important notes

 Images need to be used in Asset Catalog as vector .pdf files.
 Apple provides support for vectorial images starting with Xcode 6 and iOS 7.
 Regular images are drawn at their actual size.
 At a high zoom level, the images look pixelated.

+Also if you feel the need for a small demo please check the demo project branch, add the framework and you are good to go.

 ## License